Procedures for Student Grievances Regarding Grades

 Education Code 76224 states:

-- The appropriate Dean will review the allegations with the instructor.
+4. The appropriate Division Dean will review the allegations and

-- The decision of the Dean is final.
+6. The decision of the Division Dean is final.